 The verdict after that point was moot; the case had swung in the favor of the defense I knew Zimmerman was going to walk.

-You see that was an angry person looking for an excuse for a confrontation, had that been somewhere else less public or maybe even later in the evening it could have so easily turned into something else.
+You see that was an angry person looking for an excuse for a confrontation, had that been somewhere else less public or maybe even later in the evening it could have so easily turned into something else, and got nasty fast.

-The Trayvon/Zimmerman situation was the same thing, accept this time it was two angry people with egos confronting each other… And after that a series of increasingly stupid mistakes on both there parts ending in tragedy.
+The Trayvon/Zimmerman situation was the same thing, accept this time it was two angry people with egos confronting each other… And after that a series of increasingly stupid mistakes on by both parties ended in tragedy.

-There are no words that make this situation any better, nothing I can say that will appease anyone, to many shades of gray in a case that didn’t actually deserve the coverage it got and in-turn suffered because of the coverage it got.
+There are no words that make this situation any better, nothing I can say that will appease anyone, to many shades of gray in a case that didn’t actually deserve the coverage it received and in-turn suffered because of the coverage it received.